stonecoldpat/statechannels/README.md

 --> Create "processing areas" dedicated to specific transactions.
 One shard for hotel bookings, one for train bookings.
 This distributes validation as validators only verify the shard they care about.
 But if the validators care about multiple shards, the problem doesn't go away.

 - Offchain
+--> All parties execute an application (or series of payments) locally amongst themselves.
+The blockchain is only consulted to "peg" onto the off-chain solution, to resolve disputes that may arise and to guarantee the "safety" of funds/"liveness" of the application.

---> Parties can execute transaction amongst themselves and only store the final result on the blockchain.
-There are two approaches which include sidechains (i.e. plasma) or state channels.
+There are two approaches for off-chain which include sidechains (i.e. plasma) or state channels.
 The fundamental difference between both approaches is that in a sidechain, the users and the maintainers are distinct sets of people, whereas in a state channel the users ARE the maintainers.

 In this repo, we pursue the state channels approach.